 Americans seeking to know more about Mormons this election season could do worse than read the “Twilight” trilogy.
 Manifesting Mormon virtues in a small town beset by economic insecurity, broken families and rampant crime, the Cullen vampire clan is a living (well, undead) model of purpose-driven lives, self-sufficiency and wholesome values.
 They even play baseball together!
 Meyer makes her point without sacrificing her point of view.
 Moreover, she writes plain, keep-it-moving prose.
 These are important goals that the authors of these two nonfiction accounts of the LDS church should have taken to heart.

 In “The Mormon People,” Matthew Bowman synthesizes previous scholarship to create a church history that is neither truly secular nor wholly sacred.
-Bowman is himself a Mormon, which inevitably shapes his work and his judgments.
+Bowman is himself a Mormon, a fact that he does not mention in the book, yet which can be discerned through an online search, and which inevitably shapes his work and his judgments.
 The issue is not whether he can write more or less objectively than a non-Mormon, but rather how his commitments inform his approach to the material.
 Knowing an author’s point of view, especially on sensitive religious subjects, helps readers evaluate the intellectual and emotional arguments threading through a given text.
 In this case, I spent a lot of the time looking for clues.

 For example, Bowman’s retelling of LDS founder Joseph Smith’s religious journey in the 19th century takes all events at face value.
 Bowman treats Smith’s decision to marry for the first time and his discovery of gold plates inscribed with divine revelations as equally important.
 One would think that the irruption of divinity into the world would rate more than Bowman’s calm and measured narration and prose.
 Maybe he believes that, in Smith’s world, the secular and sacred intermingled.
 If so, he should say as much for the sake of readers who are less starry-eyed.